-Most people who take out private health insurance are keen to explore ways they can save money.
+Most people who take out private health insurance are keen to explore ways to save money.
 Among many ways, the excess option is one method of lowering your premium.

-Traditional insurance excess is a one-off payment you need to make every calendar year to make a claim for your hospital treatment or hospital care.
+A traditional insurance excess is a one-off payment you need to make every calendar year to claim your hospital treatment or hospital care.
 This means agreeing to pay a certain amount towards your medical bills, usually ranging from £0 to £5,000 depending on the health insurer and health policy.
 However, the amount is no more than the excess you agreed upon when you signed your insurance policy.

 To put it clearly, let’s give you an example: